udata setup instructions

 Going further

 Once the project is up and running, it’s time to customize it!
-Take a look at our advanced documentation on adapting settings, creating a custom theme, extending udata, testing your code, adding translation, setting up a search service and so on.
+Take a look at our advanced documentation on adapting settings, extending udata, testing your code, adding translation and so on.